M0nica/icecreamstand/README.md

 This project aimed to find a price that resulted in the largest profit after a week of running the ice cream stand with variable weather conditions and thus demand levels each day.
 Particular price points were looked at to determine at which point increasing the fixed price of ice cream and pricing-out potential customers became detrimental as opposed to beneficial, according to the overall profit.
 Setting the price way too high resulted in much lower profits than setting the price moderately low.

 Default program runs for 7 days (totalDays) with the fixed price (price) set at $3.25.
+The quantities of cups purchased is automatically adjusted by the program based on the current days weather forecast.